GamingOnline/Fini-Modified-GUI/README.md

       2. #include "dialog\AH\AH_Dialog.hpp"
   4. Include the script in your initPlayerLocal.sqf (In the base of your mission)
       1. [] execVM "dialog\AH\AH_Menu.sqf";

+## **Additional Information**
+ - If for whatever reason you don't have a notification system or want to used the one bundled in the scripts file, you can change your notification method within the fini cloud config with the following.
+ 1. [(_this select 0)] call AH_AM_Notification;

 ## **Support**
   - If you require support with anything in this repo specifically please contact me on discord (gaming#2892).